What is margin in leverage trading?

 The same is applicable to how much of your funds you would like to engage into your trades.
 As much, theoretically, gains might seem unlimited, you should bear in mind that losses can also be significant.
-The more of your account funds you use as margin, the greater your risk of margin closeout.
+The bigger the portion of your account balance is utilised in trade margin, the bigger the exposure and the risk of margin close out should the value of your positions drop suddenly.
 You should also mind the number of trades you have running at any one time.
-Having too many positions open may lead to greater exposure, or if these positions are related (all to U.S. Dollar for instance), a risk of price swing on these would be n-times the number of open positions.
+Having too many positions open may lead to greater exposure, especially if these positions are correlated (all to U.S. Dollar for instance), a risk of price swing on these would be n-times the number of open positions.

 Margin calls are an important aspect of leveraged trading.
-If the balance in your account falls to a level that is below the minimum regulatory margin requirement, a margin call will be triggered.
-If this happens, we may message you to ask you to deposit more funds in your account to maintain your positions , or close open positions to lift your account balance above the minimum margin requirement.
+If the NAV in your account falls to a level that is below the minimum margin requirement, a margin call will be triggered.
+If this happens, we may message you to ask you to deposit more funds in your account to maintain your positions, or close open positions reduce your margin utilisation above the minimum margin requirement.

 What is a margin closeout?

 If for any reason you don’t take either of the steps just described and you do not have sufficient funds on your account to maintain your positions, your positions will undergo margin closeout, resulting in the closure of some or all of your open positions.